LiePingWei/find-my-ncs/applications/thingy/README.rst

 Button:
    * Short press: Resumes advertising on the accessory when it is unpaired.
-   * Long press (>2 s): Enables the Serial Number lookup over Bluetooth® Low Energy.
+   * Medium-length press (>2 s): Enables the serial number lookup over Bluetooth® Low Energy.
-   * Resets the accessory to default factory settings when pressed during the application boot-up.
+   * Long press (>5 s): Resets the accessory to default factory settings.

 Speaker:
    Produces sound when the play sound action is in progress.